smeualex/cmake-coverage/README.md

     |   \---CMakeLists.txt      -> build the test code (only if BUILD_TEST is ON)
     \---CMakeLists.txt          -> build the code found in src and includes the test subdirectory
 ```

+### Windows
+The build script is `./scripts/build_Debug.bat`.

+### Linux
+`./scripts/build.sh`    - "release" build
+`./scripts/coverage.sh` - "debug" build with coverage data

+The Linux build scripts are created to be run inside a Vagrant box which is created from the projects `vagrantfile`.

 ## Getting coverage reports